Limulo/website-restyle2016/_posts/2017-09-18-in-out-animation.md

 ellipse(width/2, height/2, y_asr*diameter*(1+y_ar), y_asr*diameter*(1+y_ar));
 {% endhighlight %}

-Working with normalized values is an intelligent way of doing things because this way, anytime we want to change the Circle class, we can get rid of the Animator objects and use some other type of normalized-driver signal (a sound input for example) without change the Circle class implementeation!
+Working with normalized values is a smart way of doing things because this way, anytime we want to change the Circle class, we can get rid of the Animator objects and use some other type of normalized-driver signal (a sound input for example) without change the Circle class implementeation!

 ## Future improvements

 Now the animators are capable of creatign animations which correspond to a linear changing but what about an exponential curve animation?
-In future improvements we will add a more complex logic to deal with diefferent kind of animation curves!
+In future improvements we will add a more complex logic to deal with different kind of animation curves!